soradevtech/edje-clothing/Notes.md

 * Make the titles for the collections in collection preview links, to go to the single collection page
 * Delete the old scss files
+* Check the image property in the StripeCheckout component in the stripe button component
+* Find a place to host my images